SamuelQuinones/nextjs-typescript-boilerplate/README.md

 - `clean:static` "cleans" the `static_out` directory by deleting it.
 - `clean:light` "cleans" the **_contents_** of the `.next` and `static_out` folders by deleting what is inside - does not delete the folders.
 This could be useful depending on how you deploy your app.
 - `eslint` specifies the parameters with which to run eslint using rules set in `.eslintrc.js`.
+- `stylelint` runs stylelint on all css, scss, and sass files in the `src/assets/styles` directory using rules in `.stylelintrc`.
 - `lint` runs `eslint` on the `src` directory and the contents.
 This will only warn you of prolems, not fix them.
 - `lint:fix` runs `lint` but with the `--fix` argument which will actually fix the errors.
 - `pretty:check` uses `prettier` to check files against the rules in `.prettierrc`.